JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/coroutines/coroutine_edt_and_locks.md

 Anyway, it is suspicious when a read action cannot be executed on a background thread and a part of coroutine code cannot be suspended and rescheduled on EDT.
 This may signal a code issue.

-Note that this API cannot be used in the [blocking context](execution_contexts.topic#blocking-context).
+Note that this API cannot be used in the [Blocking Context](execution_contexts.topic#blocking-context).

 ### Suspending `readAndWriteAction()`